wilberh/AIFinanceProject/README.md

 4. **Access the UI for the Django-Rest Framework API:**

-   Go to `http://127.0.0.1:8000/api/aifinance` in your web browser and use any of following payloads to
+   Go to `http://127.0.0.1:8000/api/aifinance` in your web browser and use any of following payloads to,
-   - (1) get stock price, or
+   - get stock price or
-   - (2) trend by country
+   - trend by country
    - NOTE: this project leverages the [NewsAPI](https://newsapi.org/docs/endpoints/everything) (FREE-TIER, only the last 30 days of data)

 | API endpoint (POST)  |    Task       |    Payload   |